belgaard/Leantest/Lean_Test_Coding_Guidelines.md

 The *LeanTest.DI.DotNetCore* package implements a wrapper for .NET Core/.NET 5 dependency injection.
 Use this package rather than implementing `IIocContainer` if you use .NET Core/.NET 5.

 The *LeanTest.AspNetCore* package contains helper methods for setting up LeanTest as well as the .NET Core test host.
-LeanTest can handle all disposing, or you can chose to do that yourself. **You do not need this package** if you use *the factory-less method of initialization* which is described below.
+LeanTest can handle all disposing, or you can chose to do that yourself. **You do not need this package** if you use the recommended method of initialization described below.

 The *LeanTest.MsTest* package adds MsTest specific functionality, e.g. attributes initialized via an MsTest context.
 You only need this package if you use the MsTest test runner.